github/secure_headers/docs/upgrading-to-6-0.md

 ## Configuration headers are no longer cached

-Prior to 6.0.0 SecureHeaders prebuilt and cached the headers that corresponded to the default configuration.
+Prior to 6.0.0 SecureHeaders pre-built and cached the headers that corresponded to the default configuration.
 The same was also done for named overrides.
 However, now that named overrides are applied dynamically, those can no longer be cached.
 As a result, caching has been removed in the name of simplicity.
-Some micro-benchmarks indicate this shouldn't be a performmance problem and will help to elimiate a class of bugs entirely.
+Some micro-benchmarks indicate this shouldn't be a performance problem and will help to eliminate a class of bugs entirely.

+## Configuration the default configuration more than once will result in an Exception

+Prior to 6.0.0 you could conceivably, though unlikely, have `Configure#default` called more than once.
+Because configurations are dynamic, configuring more than once could result in unexpected behavior.
+So, as of 6.0.0 we raise a `AlreadyConfiguredError` if the default configuration is setup more than once.